-We also recommend STI / STD testing to prevent an active infection from spreading.
-You will also want a blood test to find out your blood type.
+- Blood Type Test.
+You should also get a blood test to find out your blood type.
 If you are Rh- (negative), you may need an injection of Rhogam so there won’t be an effect on future pregnancies.

-To get immediate help anytime, contact us at any of the 4 clinic locations, call us at 619-337-8080, or schedule an appointment.
+To get help, contact us at any of the 4 clinic locations, call us at 619-337-8080, or schedule an appointment.

 1 American Psychological Association (APA), Task Force on Mental Health and Abortion.
 (2008).
 Report of the Task Force on Mental Health and Abortion.
 Washington, DC: Author.
 Retrieved May 20, 2022 from http://www.apa.org/pi/wpo/mental-health-abortion-report.pdf

 2 Mayo Clinic. (n.d).
 Miscarriage.
 Retrieved May 20, 2022 from https://www.mayoclinic.org/diseases-conditions/pregnancy-loss-miscarriage/symptoms-causes/syc-20354298

 3 Mayo Clinic. (n.d).
 Medical Abortion.
 Retrieved May 20, 2022 from https://www.mayoclinic.org/tests-procedures/medical-abortion/about/pac-20394687